 - 1/4 tsp cayenne (if desired)

-- Using a basting brush or spoon, ladle the butter/syrup mixture over each green bean bundle.
+Using a basting brush or spoon, ladle the butter/syrup mixture over each green bean bundle.
 Season with freshly cracked pepper to taste then roast at 350 degrees for 20-25 minutes.
-Remove from oven and baste with Maple syrup if desired.
+Remove from oven and baste with NuNaturals Maple Syrup.